sandokim/DeeplearningKnowledge/Segmentation.md

 [Discriminative unsupervised feature learning with convolutional neural networks](https://arxiv.org/pdf/1406.6909.pdf)

 [Three-Dimensional Visualization of Medical Image using Image Segmentation Algorithm based on Deep Learning](http://koreascience.or.kr/article/JAKO202010163509916.page)

+---

+# Backbone Network Deep Leaning

+In my understanding, the "backbone" refers to the feature extracting network which is used within the DeepLab architecture.
+This feature extractor is used to encode the network's input into a certain feature representation.
+The DeepLab framework "wraps" functionalities around this feature extractor.
+By doing so, the feature extractor can be exchanged and a model can be chosen to fit the task at hand in terms of accuracy, efficiency, etc.

+In case of DeepLab, the term backbone might refer to models like the ResNet, Xception, MobileNet, etc.